 Our first stop was Juliana’s Pizza on Old Fulton Street in Brooklyn.
-Juliana’s is an old school pizzeria that opened in 2012.
+Juliana’s is an old-school pizzeria that opened in 2012.
 The proprietor is Patsy Grimaldi.
-Patsy owned Grimaldi’s under the Manhattan Bridge just few doors down from Juliana’s.
+Patsy owned Grimaldi’s under the Manhattan Bridge just a few doors down from Juliana’s.
 Grimaldi’s was a New York institution.
 Lines would snake down the street for blocks.
 About 10 years ago Patsy and his wife sold Grimaldi’s and settled into retirement.
-Much to the delight of Brooklyn after a few years of retirement he opened Juliana’s Pizza named after his mother.
+Much to the delight of Brooklyn after a few years of retirement, he opened Juliana’s Pizza named after his mother.

 Our pizza came out piping hot.
 The crust was thin and golden.
 The cheese tasted fresh and it was gooey.
 The pizza was basically perfection.
 Between the two of us, we ate a whole pizza, and that left no room to try dessert.
 Maybe next time.
 I paid in cash, but I did notice that you can use your credit card, unlike at Grimaldi’s which is cash only.
 The restaurant was very busy, but at no time did we feel rushed and the service was excellent.
 I believe Juliana’s is a must-try for an authentic New York City Pizza.

-When we got there is was a lively Saturday afternoon on their patio.
+When we got there it was a lively Saturday afternoon on their patio.
 Spumoni Gardens is known for its Sicilian pizza.
 They sell their pizzas as whole pies or by the slice.
 Their Sicilian pizza is made in a rectangle.
 One slice is $3.00.
 It was a thick crust and the sauce is on top of the cheese.
 We ate on the patio and they serve it up on a paper plate.
 We each got a slice and sat on the patio with a lemonade.
 The crust is thick and the sauce is plentiful and it was easier to eat it with a fork.
 It was good and I’m glad we tried it.

 We both got a serving of Spumoni Ice Cream for dessert.
 Their Spumoni is a mix of Vanilla, Chocolate, and Pistachio.
 In my opinion, it was the star of the meal.
 We ate on the patio, but they have a full-service restaurant inside.
 The whole area had a down-home family vibe.

 Joe’s pizza is the quintessential New York slice of pizza.
-The crust is thin and if you look around you will see people folding their slice in half.
-This is what all walk-up pizza should taste like, flavorful and not greasy and a perfect not floppy crust.
-Joe’s Pizza serves both the local neighborhood and hungry tourist.
+The crust is thin and if you look around you will see people folding their slices in half.
+This is what all walk-up pizza should taste like, flavorful and not greasy, and with a perfect, not floppy crust.
+Joe’s Pizza serves both the local neighborhood and hungry tourists.
 Joe has become so popular they now have 4 other locations scattered throughout New York City.

 These 3 pizzas are just the tip of the iceberg.
-There are 100’s of other pizza places in New York City to try, but I would definitely make a return trip to all three of these locations.
+There are hundreds of other pizza places in New York City to try, but I would definitely make a return trip to all three of these locations.